echo3Dco/Unity-ARFoundation-echo3D-demo-Superbowl/README.md

 * (Optional) In the 'FieldGoalTrigger.cs' script, you can change the Input on lines 33 or 36 to play in Unity instead of your Android device.

 # Learn more
-Refer to our [documentation](https://docs.echo3d.co/) to learn more about how to use FaceAR and echo3D.
+Refer to our [documentation](https://docs.echo3d.co/) to learn more about how to use echo3D.

 # Support
 Feel free to reach out at support@echo3D.co or join our [support channel on Slack](https://echo3d.slack.com/ssb/redirect).